fernando-mc/libertyjs-jams/README.md

 ### Frontend

-Our frontend contains a single `index.html` file.
+Our frontend contains a single `index.html` file and a few JS and CSS files that are loaded into it.
 The UI relies on Semantic UI to create a simple interface.
 There are several basic JavaScript functions used to interact with the API endpoints, load the data into the application and to update the UI.

-The endpoints will need to be set inside of the `index.html` later on after the backend has been deployed.
+The endpoints will need to be set inside of the `app.js` later on after the backend has been deployed.

+You will also need to replace `auth_config.json` with your own Auth0 API Keys.

 ## Creating the Backend Service